robj411/p2_drivers/README.md

 $$p_j^{22}(t)=p^1p^2(t)p^{18}I_{j}^{a}.$$

-$p^{18}$ is the number of days spent in self isolation per day of infectiousness (e.g. suppose the average infectious period is four days and mandatory self-isolation time is ten days, then $p^{19}=2.5$ and
+$p^{18}$ is the number of days spent in self isolation per day of infectiousness.
+The number of days required to isolate is set to twice the infectious period for symptomatic infection, so $p^{19}=2$ and
 $p^{18}=p^{19}T^{I^s}/T^{I^a:R}$, where $T^{I^s}$ and $T^{I^a:R}$ are
-expected infectious periods for symptomatic and asymptomatic, respectively). $p^1$ is compliance with the requirement to self isolate and $p^2(t)$ is the fraction of cases identified.
+expected infectious periods for symptomatic and asymptomatic, respectively. $p^1$ is compliance with the requirement to self isolate and $p^2(t)$ is the fraction of cases identified.
 Other notations are vaccine status $v$, infectious and asymptomatic $I_{j,v}^{a}$, infectious and symptomatic $I_{j,v}^{s}$, hospitalised $H$, deceased